Alone Together: Robyn's 'Dancing On My Own' Opens The Corners Of Community

 Though "Dancing on My Own" was never a radio hit in the states (I've never heard it on the radio once), it has had a long shelf life.
 Lena Dunham and Allison Williams danced to it in an episode of HBO's Girls, pushing through their characters' mid-20s pain.
 Just this year, it ran under the credits of the Charlize Theron/Seth Rogen rom-com Long Shot and was a major plot point in the Elle Fanning pop fable Teen Spirit.
 In 2016, Britain's Got Talent contestant Calum Scott took his slowed-down acoustic cover to No. 2 in the U.K., a higher peak than that of Robyn's original recording.

 But whenever the song has popped up in the close to 10 years since its release, the moral of its story has remained the same.
-Everything I've found in the months I've spent thinking about it, talking to people about it, working it into my bones, has shown this song, all about being alone, helping people finding community and togetherness.
+Everything I've found in the months I've spent thinking about it, talking to people about it, working it into my bones, has shown that this song, all about being alone, has helped people find community and togetherness.

 Nora McInerny is one such example.
 "That whole album [Body Talk] reminds me of it being October in Minnesota," she says.
 "The sun shining, this really blue crisp sky.
 The air is cold, the leaves are turning but it hasn't snowed yet, and I'm driving down the freeway, listening to these songs that are so hopeful and energetic.
 It just feels like falling in love when I hear those songs."